 Many people experience traumatic events, and everyone has different ways of coping with trauma.
 Some people may have involuntary flashbacks or feel constantly reminded of the trauma, while others may feel empty and numb.
 Some people may only have physical symptoms, such as being unable to sleep or feeling on edge or irritable.
 These are all different coping mechanisms for dealing with trauma and is part of an evolutionary response that humans have developed for coping with traumatic events.

-For a lot of people, these symptoms will start to improve within 6 weeks after the traumatic event, but unfortunately, about 1 in 3 who experience trauma will get ‘stuck in a loop’, where they struggle to recover from the effects of the trauma, either physically or mentally.
+For a lot of people, these symptoms will start to improve within six weeks after the traumatic event, but unfortunately, about one in three who experience trauma will get ‘stuck in a loop’, where they struggle to recover from the effects of the trauma, either physically or mentally.
 Although untreated PTSD may reduce in intensity over time, it could be re-activated when a new traumatic event (or sometimes just a difficult situation) comes along.

 Do I need to see a psychiatrist after a traumatic experience?